WordPress/gutenberg/packages/components/src/tools-panel/tools-panel/README.md

 ## Props

-### `header`: `string`

-Text to be displayed within the panel's header.

-- Required: Yes

 ### `label`: `string`

-The label for the panel's dropdown menu.
+Text to be displayed within the panel's header and as the aria label for the panel's dropdown menu.

 - Required: Yes